 You can monitor the popularity (or lack thereof) of each piece of merchandise or menu item in your restaurant.
 This allows you to place orders far in advance to avoid running out of "hot items," as well as give you the opportunity to jettison any goods that are merely languishing on the shelves.

-Restaurant owners have more complex inventory tracking needs then retailers.
-They don't have to only worry about a popular dish selling, out but the ingredients that go into it.
-As a result, they need robust and detailed inventory management and tracking, and that is where a POS system comes in.
+Restaurant owners have more complex inventory tracking needs than retailers.
+They have to worry about not only a popular dish selling out but also the ingredients that go into it.
+They need detailed inventory management and tracking, and that is where a POS system comes in.
 These systems let restaurant owners track menu items at the ingredients level to ensure the chef has enough supplies to make everything on the menu.

 Since daily operations run like clockwork when your restaurant uses a POS system, you'll have more time for brainstorming or strategizing.
 You'll be able to catapult your restaurant to the next level when you take advantage of the built-in features and functions.
 With everything from employee time management to real-time reporting data, you'll have more freedom in your business.
 These types of elements aren't available in a simple cash register.